harsh626/Result-Eval/README.md

 # Result-Evaluation

--There was a need of a user friendly system for better viewing the students results for analysis and documentation.
+- There was a need of a user friendly system for better viewing the students results for analysis and documentation.
--This system converts the results from pdf format into a pandas dataframe making it easier to work with.
+- This system converts the results from pdf format into a pandas dataframe making it easier to work with.
--The dataframe is analysed and the students results can be viewed in various formats as the users needs.
+- The dataframe is analysed and the students results can be viewed in various formats as the users needs.